OKostadinoska/random-color-generator/readme.md

 - hue (e.g. green or red or blue)
 - luminosity (e.g. light or dark)
-  ...and then generate random colors that match those choices.
+  ...and then generate random colors that match those choices

 ```bash
 $ node index.js